plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

 This didn't always match the name of their actual viewlet manager, especially after moving them.
 Plone 6.0 removes such references from the viewlet names to avoid confusion.

--   Plone 6.0 removes the `plone.documentactions` (`IDocumentActions`) viewlet manager.
-    In Plone 5.2 it was already empty.
--   Plone 6.0 adds the `plone.belowcontentdescription` (`IBelowContentDescription`) viewlet manager.
-    By default this has no viewlets.
 -   Plone 6.0 removes the `plone.header` viewlet from `plone.portaltop` manager, making it empty.
 -   Plone 6.0 renames the `plone.abovecontenttitle.documentactions` viewlet to `plone.documentactions`, and moves it from manager `plone.belowcontentbody` to `plone.belowcontent`.
 -   Plone 6.0 renames the `plone.abovecontenttitle.socialtags` viewlet to `plone.socialtags`.